 Shepstone crowned Ceteway king

-Cetewayo was a Zulu king who succeeded to the Zulu kingdom in 1873.
+Cetewayo (or Cetschwayo) was a Zulu king who succeeded to the Zulu kingdom in 1873.
 The kingdom had been established as a powerful state by King Shaka during his reign from 1816 to his murder by his half brothers in 1828.
-By the time that Cetewayo became king, the British had established a strong presence in Natal to the west of Zululand and the Boers had established a republic to the north in Transvaal.
-At this time relations between the British and the Zulus were quite cordial and Theophilus Shepstone, the Natal Minister for Native Affairs had crowned Cetewayo king.
-To become king though, Cetewayo had to promised his father that he would end the Zulu tradition of indiscriminate bloodshed.
-Such women were then left by the roadside as a warning to others.
-When the Governor of Natal, Sir Henry Bulwer, protested at the killings Bulwer was told that this Zulu tradition would continue.
+By the time Cetewayo became king, the British had established a strong presence in Natal to the west of Zululand and the Boers had established a republic to the north in Transvaal.
+At this time relations between the British and the Zulus were quite cordial and Theophilus Shepstone, the Natal Minister for Native Affairs had attended the crowning of Cetewayo.
+The price of British support for Cetewayo was that he end indiscriminate violence and summary executions.

-Cetewayo was concerned at what was happening the region.
+Cetewayo however was concerned at what was happening throughout the region.
 His former friend, Shepstone, was now part of the administration of the Transvaal -

 Zululand lay to the south of Transvaal and to the east of the British colony of Natal.
 The disputed area of Utrecht was eventually awarded to the Zulus at the infamous meeting between British and Zulu delegates in December 1878.